Top 5 Bottles for Breastfed Babies: A Quick Review

 NUK Perfect Match 2-in-1 Natural and Anti-Colic Bottle with Slow Flow, Wide, Adaptable Nipple, 5oz., 2 Pack

-• CLOSEST TO MOM – Designed to closely mimic the breastfeeding experience, helping maintain the natural bond between mom and baby for smoother transitions.
+• Closest to Mom: These infant bottles mimic the breastfeeding experience to maintain the bond between mom and baby

-• ANTI-COLIC VENT SYSTEM – Built-in vent helps reduce colic, gas, and spit-up by allowing air to flow into the bottle instead of baby’s tummy, leading to more comfortable feeds.
+• Integrated Anti-Colic Vent: Helps reduce colic, gas, and spit-up by allowing air to flow into the bottle, not baby’s stomach, for more comfortable feeding

 Philips Avent Natural Baby Bottles with Natural Response Nipples (Slow Flow, Flow 2), 4oz, 4-Pack, SCY900/04